Aho-Senpai/Aho-Triggers/Triggernometry/Docs/FAQ.md

 - Change windows TTS voice (ACT -> Options -> Sound Settings -> "Text to Speech Control Pannel Applet")
 - Install a TTS plugin (such as yukkuri (part of [Hojoring](https://github.com/anoyetta/ACT.Hojoring)))

+## How do i make a trigger ?

+- Select the folder where you want to add a trigger
+- Top Right > `Add`
+- `Trigger`
+- Now, at least give it a name and `Save`
+- Congratulations, you created a trigger.

+## How do i add an action to a trigger ?

+- Select the desired trigger
+- In the `Trigger action` tab (the one open by default) select `Add action`
+- At the top of the new window, select the action type in the list
+- Now make the action do what you want.
+- Congratulations, you created a trigger action.

 # Making Triggers: Basics